Information Protected by Law

 - The past, present, or future payment for the provision of health care to the individual, and that identifies the individual or for which there is a reasonable basis to believe can be used to identify the individual.

-Personally Identifiable Information, as defined in Massachusetts General Law 93H, includes any data record (electronic or hard copy) that contains an individual's first name and last name (or first initial and last name) in combination with any of the following data elements that relate to the individual:
+Personally identifiable information (PII), as defined in Massachusetts General Law 93H, includes any data record (electronic or hard copy) that contains an individual's first name and last name (or first initial and last name) in combination with any of the following data elements that relate to the individual: